kdavies4/ModelicaRes/README.md

 ([efficient base-10 logarithm](http://www.mail-archive.com/matplotlib-users@lists.sourceforge.net/msg14433.html)),
 Richard Murray
 ([python-control](http://sourceforge.net/apps/mediawiki/python-control)), and
-Joerg Raedler (method to expand a [Modelica] variable tree --- from [DyMat](http://www.j-raedler.de/projects/dymat/)).
+Joerg Raedler (method to expand a [Modelica] variable tree--from [DyMat](http://www.j-raedler.de/projects/dymat/)).

 ### License terms

-[ModelicaRes] is published under the liberal terms of the BSD license (see LICENSE.txt).
+[ModelicaRes] is published under the liberal terms of the BSD license (see [LICENSE.txt]).
 Although it is not required, you are invited and strongly encouraged to share any modifications you make (preferably in a Github fork from https://github.com/kdavies4/ModelicaRes).